kevin931/CytofDR/docs/source/change/contribution.rst

 1. Submit a Issue here or comment on a previous issue to let us know that you're contributing!
 2. Follow the standard workflow!
 You can find many guides, such as `this one <https://gist.github.com/Chaser324/ce0505fbed06b947d962>`_.
 3. Make sure all current tests pass!
 And add new tests or modify existing ones accordingly.
-   We srtive to achieve 100% test coverage.
+   We srtive to achieve (almost) 100% test coverage.
 4. Submit a Pull Request.
 5. Make sure that all CI workflow is successful.
 6. We will review the changes and keep you updated.
 If all is well, we will merge and update!